The Best Examples of Good Dialogue for Fiction Writers

 "I declare bankruptcy!" - Michael Scott, The Office

 Sometimes good dialogue does the job while being funny and memorable.
-Michael Scott's declaration of bankruptcy in The Office is a prime example of how a well-crafted line can be equal parts hilarious while showing the reader how oblivious Michael is.
+Michael Scott's declaration of bankruptcy in The Office is a prime example of how a well-crafted line can be equal parts hilarious and revealing, showing the viewer how oblivious Michael is.

 "I have been and always shall be your friend." - Spock, Star Trek: The Original Series